-3.5 Master's thesis
+3.5 Master's Thesis

-The master's thesis is written under the supervision of a professor or lecturer of the Department of Mathematics.
+The master's thesis is written under the supervision of a professor or tenured lecturer of the Department of Mathematics.
 The subject of the thesis is usually related to the courses and seminars of the first year of the MSc programme.
 Students should contact a supervisor early in their programme in order to choose a topic for their thesis.
 The master's thesis is to be completed within 6 months and then presented in the form of a lecture that should be accessible to fellow students.
-It may also be written under the direction of a teacher of another university if a colleague of the University of Fribourg oversees its realization.
+It may also be written under the co-direction of non-tenured lecturer of the Department for Mathematics (MA, SNFS-professor), or under the co-direction of a professor from another university.